 - 1. Service more frequently when riding in dusty areas, sand or snow. - 2.
 Service more frequently after riding in very wet or muddy conditions. - 3.
 Replace every 2 years.
-Replacement requires mechanical skill.
+Replacement requires mechanical skill. - 4.
+California type only

 Maintenance Procedures:

 I: inspect and clean, adjust, lubricate, or replace, if necessary